Top 6 Payroll Providers Compared

 What is the most common payroll frequency in the US?

 Biweekly payroll (every two weeks, resulting in 26 pay periods per year) is the most common payroll frequency in the United States, used by approximately 43% of businesses according to the Bureau of Labor Statistics.
 The second most common is weekly payroll (52 pay periods per year) at about 33%, followed by semi-monthly (24 pay periods per year) at 19%.
 Monthly payroll is the least common at approximately 5% of businesses.
-Payroll frequency often varies by industry and employee type, with weekly being more common for hourly workers and biweekly or semi-monthly more common for salaried employees.
+All of our recommended providers support multiple payroll frequencies, so you can choose what works best for your industry and employee preferences.

 What is the highest salary of a payroll manager?